Qarj/log-parsed-json/README.md

 -   Escape unescaped newline `\n` in string value
 -   Deal with many escaping la-la land cases e.g. `{\"res\": \"{ \\\"a\\\": \\\"b\\\" }\"}`

+## Aggressive Repairs

+-   Mode to attempt to repair mismatched quotes as output by quantised llama3

 ## Installation

 ```bash